 Many people swear by homegrown chamomile tea to calm their nerves.
-This cheery herb can add beauty to a garden as well as being thought to have sedative qualities.
+This cheery herb can add beauty to a garden and may have sedative qualities.
 Chamomile growing in the garden is both useful and visually pleasing.

 Roman chamomile is also known as Russian chamomile and English chamomile.
 It is a creeping ground cover that grows like a mat.
 It has small daisy like flowers with yellow centers and white petals.
 The leaves are feathery.
 It is a perennial.

-German chamomile looks similar to Roman chamomile with the differences being that German chamomile grows upright to the height of about 1-2 feet and is a reseeding annual.
+German chamomile looks similar to Roman chamomile with the differences being that German chamomile grows upright to the height of about 1 to 2 feet and is a reseeding annual.

 How to Grow Chamomile Herb

 As stated, both kinds of chamomile grow in similar conditions, so from here on down, we will refer to them as just chamomile.

 You can grow chamomile in USDA plant hardiness zones 3 to 9.